 - B. Commission may deny an application if the applicant was an owner, senior administrator, or governing board member of an institution that closed without providing a teach-out or refunds to students matriculating at the time of closure or had unpaid fees upon a closure of registered institution. - C. An institution and its owners are jointly and separately responsible to arrange at their expense for the storage and safekeeping of all student records required to be maintained and destruction of records not required to be maintained.
-This includes paying the costs of the transfer of records to the Commission or third party repository and for the costs of maintaining the records. - D. All student transcripts may be submitted in electronic format on a travel drive to the Commission.
+This includes paying the costs of the transfer of records to the Commission or third party repository and for the costs of maintaining the records. - D. All student transcripts must be submitted in electronic format on a travel drive or other secure means to the Commission.
 Student records should be organized using the following naming convention:

-student last name_first name_school program_last 4 digits of the Social Security #
+student last name\first name\school program\last 4 digits of the Social Security #